 Each June and July, hundreds of students from across the country (and sometimes around the world) gather for the annual Free Enterprise Leadership Challenge summer program.

-Registration for summer 2015 programs will open in December 2014.
-Last year’s programs were held at Wingate and Campbell Universities (North Carolina), Hillsdale College (Michigan), and Palm Beach Atlantic University (Florida).
+Registration for summer 2015 programs will open in January 10th, 2015.
+This year’s programs will be held at Wingate and Campbell Universities (North Carolina), The Kings College (New York), and Palm Beach Atlantic University (Florida).

 When and where does FELC take place?

 The summer program is always conducted at colleges and universities.
 Students reside in supervised dorms during the week and eat in university cafeterias.

 Rather than relying on traditional lecture methods, FELC offers a unique opportunity to experience business through fun activities that have practical application.
 The core activity of the week is a company competition.
 Students form start-ups and are responsible for getting their companies running and turning a true profit.
 Just like any new company, students must work to write business plans, create commercials and keep accounting records.
 This fast-paced activity is supplemented with activities that help all future entrepreneurs.
 Debates, speech contests, and daily speakers round out a busy week.

 If you will be in 10th, 11th, or 12th grade at the start of the school year you are eligible.
 Students should also have demonstrated a capacity for leadership, be interested in free enterprise and be ready for a challenge.
 No business experience is required, but students should be willing to work.

 How do students apply and how much does FELC cost?